We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Chef’s Choice: These seasonal meals are rich in protein and fiber.

 - Vegetarian: These contain no meat, poultry, or seafood.

 - Pescatarian: These are similar but contain seafood.

-- Mediterranean: These contain meat, seafood, whole grains, and healthful fats.
+- Mediterranean: These contain meat, seafood, whole grains, and healthy fats.

 - Fresh & Ready: These prepared meals are ready to eat in under 20 minutes.

-Below, find some examples of the recipes in these companies’ kits.
+Below, find examples of the recipes in these companies’ kits.